 As a company, we recognise the need for sustainable development and continually aim to have a positive economic, social and environmental impact through our activities.
-We strive to be a responsible business and to contribute to our local community in Brighton, London and Birmingham using the skills we have in-house.
+We strive to be a responsible business and to contribute to our local community in Brighton and London using the skills we have in-house.

-As active members of Business in the Community (BITC), we have committed to taking a leadership role in engaging local organisations and working with them help maximise the positive impact of our efforts.
+As active members of Business in the Community (BITC) and past winners of the BITC Small Company of the Year, we have committed to taking a leadership role in engaging local organisations and working with them help maximise the positive impact of our efforts.
 Everyone in the company is given one day per annum to participate in the company’s CSR programme and this year we would like to see everyone involved in an area which captures their own passion, skills or interests.

 After a year supporting Extratime, in 2014 SiteVisibility initiated the The Brighton BIG (Business Action Group) which is made up of a number of businesses (including CPJ Field & Co), working together on collaborative projects responding to specific needs of their local community.

 The first project we have committed to support is Brighton Aldridge Community Academy (BACA).
 We aim to provide support for an initial period of 3 years.

 BACA is located in the Moulsecoomb area of Brighton which has been identified by the 2010 Index of Multiple Deprivation as an area facing key social and economic challenges.

 Despite a fabulous building and passionate teaching staff, BACA is under subscribed, does not meet the national average for young people achieving 5 A*-C including English and Maths at GCSE and has a high number of students with additional needs.
 The school would like to build stronger links with local businesses in order to widen opportunities for their students.